 |Ronald McDonald House Charities Scholarships||January 18||

 Senior who has been an exemplary role model in his/her community.
-You can apply for one of four scholarship opportunities HERE.
+Click here for more details.

 |Coolidge Scholarship||January 24||

-Seniors can apply for this $1000 video submission scholarship opportunity by clicking HERE.
+Seniors can apply for this $1000 scholarship opportunity.
+Click here for more details.

 |Family First Scholarship||May 31||

 Seniors with at least a 3.0 GPA can apply for this $1000 scholarship by writing a brief essay on what getting a degree will mean to you and your family.
-Application and details may be found HERE.
+Click here for more details.

 |Big Sun Scholarship||June 19||